Civil War on the Don: Arrival of Kornilov. Creation of the "triumvirate"

 On December 19, General Lavr Kornilov arrived on the Don and immediately joined General Alekseev's activities.

-On December 31, Kaledin, Alekseev and Kornilov entered the so–called "triumvirate", which stood at the head of the Don Civil Council, created to lead the White Movement throughout the territory of the former Russian Empire and claiming the role of an all–Russian government.
+On December 31, Kaledin, Alekseev and Kornilov entered the so–called "triumvirate", which stood at the head of the Don Civil Council, created to lead the White movement throughout the territory of the former Russian Empire and claiming the role of an all–Russian government.
 The Entente Countries contacted it, sending their representatives to Novocherkassk.

 On January 2, 1918, by order No. 1058 of Ataman Kaledin, the formation of volunteer detachments in the territory of the Don Oblast was permitted.
-The creation of the "Volunteer Armiya" and the opening of enrollment into it were officially announced on January 6, 1918.
+The creation of the "Volunteer Army" and the opening of enrollment into it were officially announced on January 6, 1918.

-However, the "neutrality" of the Kazaks prevented Alekseev and Kornilov from forming a truly large army of volunteers on the Don.
-The Volunteer Armiya was perceived by the Kazaks as a not entirely democratic institution, encroaching on their Cossack liberties, an instrument of big politics, which they did not care about.
-The Kazaks, observing the serious military preparations of the Soviet Government in the southern direction, believed that they were directed only against "uninvited aliens" – volunteers.
+However, the "neutrality" of the Cossacks prevented Alekseev and Kornilov from forming a truly large army of volunteers on the Don.
+The Volunteer Army was perceived by the Cossacks as a not entirely democratic institution, encroaching on their Cossack liberties, an instrument of big politics, which they did not care about.
+The Cossacks, observing the serious military preparations of the Soviet Government in the southern direction, believed that they were directed only against "uninvited aliens" – volunteers.
 This view was not alien to the Provisional Don Government itself, which hoped to reconcile the Soviet Government with the Don and save the oblast from the Bolshevik invasion by collusion with local revolutionary institutions and loyalty to the Soviet Government.
-As a result, only about 5 thousand officers, yunkers and high school students joined the Volunteer Armiya.
-Unable to hold on to the Don, the Volunteer Armiya set out on a campaign to Kuban in February 1918, counting on the support of the Kuban Kazaks, but these expectations also did not come true: the Kuban Kazaks, like the Don Kazaks, did not want to fight against the new government.
+As a result, only about 5 thousand officers, yunkers and high school students joined the Volunteer Army.
+Unable to hold on to the Don, the Volunteer Army set out on a campaign to Kuban in February 1918, counting on the support of the Kuban Cossacks, but these expectations also did not come true: the Kuban Cossacks, like the Don Cossacks, did not want to fight against the new government.
 The volunteers, who found themselves in a hostile environment of the local peasant population and revolutionary–minded units of the old army that had returned from the front, had to wage a difficult guerrilla war for survival in Kuban.